Fix Search Engine Optimization Problems in 2026

 - SEO score (35% weight) - Technical on-page factors and content structure

-- AEO score (25% weight) — Readiness to be cited by AI search engines like Google AI Overviews and ChatGPT.
+- AEO score (25% weight) - Source readiness, answer structure, schema, entity clarity, and crawler access.
 Learn more in our AEO guide

 - Security score (25% weight) - HTTPS, security headers (HSTS, CSP, X-Frame-Options), and vulnerabilities